SymfonyCasts/symfony6/sfcasts/ep3-doctrine/fixtures.md

 composer require --dev orm-fixtures
 ```

-Of course, `orm-fixtures` is an alias, in this case, to
+`orm-fixtures` is, of course, a Flex alias, in this case, to
 `doctrine/doctrine-fixtures-bundle`.
-And... perfect!
+And... done!
 Run

 ```terminal
 git status
 ```

 to see that this added a bundle, as well as a new `src/DataFixtures/` directory.
-Go open this up.
+Go open that up.
 Inside, we have a single new file called `AppFixtures.php`.

 DoctrineFixturesBundle is a delightfully simple bundle.
 It gives us a new console
 command called `doctrine:fixtures:load`.
 When we run this, it will empty our database